-- 195. The purpose of this event should be to evaluate amateur and youth rider's correctness and ability over the fences.
+- 225. The purpose of this event should be to evaluate amateur and youth rider's correctness and ability over the fences.
 This class should be judged on the precision of riding ability while executing the jumps.
 The class objective is to judge the rider's ability over the fences, not the horse's.
 Only the effect the rider has on a horse is to be considered.
 How a rider elects to ride the course, the pace and approach to the jumps are used to evaluate the rider's judgment and ability. - a) Position.
-Refer to rule 195 a) - b) Attire.
-Refer to rule 128 - c) Equipment.
-Refer to rule 130 - d) Course requirements. - 1) At least four obstacles are required and horses must jump a minimum of six fences. - 2) Refer to rule 165 and 105-119, 120,123D and E regarding hunter courses which should be offered enabling the rider to be judged on their ability to establish and maintain an even hunting pace. - 3) At least one change of direction is required. - 4) Minimum height of fences must be 2'6"(79 cm), with a maximum height of 3' (91.4 cm).
-Except in novice and select classes where the maximum height is 2'9" (83.8 cm). - 5) It is recommended that show management offer this class prior to its corresponding working hunter class.
+Refer to rule #203b - b) Attire.
+Refer to rule #125 - c) Equipment.
+Refer to rule #127 - d) Course requirements. - 1) At least four obstacles are required and horses must jump a minimum of six fences. - 2) At least one change of direction is required. - 3) Minimum height of fences must be 2'6" (79 cm), with a maximum height of 3' (91.4 cm).
+Except in novice and select classes where the maximum height is 2'9" (83.8 cm). - 4) It is recommended that show management offer this class prior to its corresponding working hunter class. - 5) It is recommended that show management offer this class prior to its corresponding working hunter class.

-- 1) Course is to be posted one hour prior to the class. - 2) The exhibitor is being judged as soon as he/she enters the arena.
-Exhibitors have the option of entering the arena at any gait (unless otherwise stated on the course), making transition to canter from halt, walk or trot before approaching the first fence - 3) Each competitor may circle once before approaching the first obstacle, then proceeds around the course keeping an even pace throughout. - 4) Rider must obtain correct lead to properly turn around end of arena before breaking into final trot circle.
+- 226. a) The exhibitor is being judged as soon as he/she enters the arena.
+Exhibitors have the option of entering the arena at any gait (unless otherwise stated on the course), making transition to canter from halt, walk or trot before approaching the first fence - b) Each competitor may circle once before approaching the first obstacle, then proceeds around the course keeping an even pace throughout. - c) Rider must obtain correct lead to properly turn around end of arena before breaking into final trot circle.
 The class is not over until the exhibitor trots a circle and walks out of the ring.
-Riders should leave the arena at a walk unless otherwise instructed.

-- 5) Except for refusals, jumping faults of the horse are not to be considered unless it is the result of the rider's ability.
-If a refusal occurs in a double or triple, competitors must re-jump all obstacles in the combination. - 6) The following will result in an elimination: - a) Three accumulative refusals; and - b) Off course.

-If elimination occurs during a ride-off, the competitor is placed last of all those chosen for the ride-off.
+Riders should leave the arena at a walk unless otherwise instructed. - d) Except for refusals, jumping faults of the horse are not to be considered unless it is the result of the rider's ability.
+If a refusal occurs in a double or triple, competitors must re-jump all obstacles in the combination. - e) The following will result in an elimination: - 1) Three accumulative refusals; and - 2) Off course. - f) If elimination occurs during a ride-off, the competitor is placed last of all those chosen for the ride-off.

-- 7) The following constitute major faults:
+- g) The following constitute major faults:

-- a) A refusal
+- 1) A refusal

-- b) Loss of stirrup
+- 2) Loss of stirrup

-- c) Trotting while on course when not part of a test
+- 3) Trotting while on course when not part of a test

-- d) Loss of reins
+- 4) Loss of reins

-- e) Incorrect diagonal
+- 5) Incorrect diagonal

-- 8) Outside assistance will be penalized at the judge's discretion.
+- h) Outside assistance will be penalized at the judge's discretion.

-- 9) In cases of broken equipment or loss of shoe, competitor must continue or be eliminated.
+- i) In cases of broken equipment or loss of shoe, competitor must continue or be eliminated.

-- 10) An exhibitor may enter the class only one time.
+- j) An exhibitor may enter the class only one time.